dubovikmaster/parallelbar/README.md

 # Parallelbar

 **Parallelbar** displays the progress of tasks in the process pool for methods such as **map**, **imap** and **imap_unordered**.
 Parallelbar is based on the [tqdm](https://github.com/tqdm/tqdm) module and the standard python [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) library.
-Starting from version 0.2.0, the **ProcessPoll** class of the [pebble](https://github.com/noxdafox/pebble) library is used to implement the **map** method.
-Thanks to this, it became possible to handle exceptions that occur within a separate process and also set a timeout for the execution of a task by a process.
+Also, it is possible to handle exceptions that occur within a separate process, as well as set a timeout for the execution of a task by a process.

 ## Installation